WSU-Physics-Courses/physics-521-classical-mechanics/Docs/ClassNotes/HamiltonianDynamics.md

 P)$.
 The flow in the upper plot obey's Liouville's theorem, preserving areas, but is time dependent.
 This is why the trajectories intersect.

-The bottom pane is independent of time, but does not follow from Hamilton's equations, and hence, does not obey Liouville.
+The bottom pane is independent of time, but does not follow from [Hamilton's equations][], and hence, does not obey Liouville.
 In the bottom figure, we see the expected contraction of areas as the trajectories coalesce to the equilibrium points with $\theta = 2\pi n$.